AlertMend/AlertMend.io/blogs/Resolving_ImagePullBackOff_and_ErrImagePull_in_Kubernetes.md

-# **Resolving ImagePullBackOff and ErrImagePull in Kubernetes**
+# **How to Troubleshoot and Fix ImagePullBackOff and ErrImagePull in Kubernetes**
 ![Kubernetes ImagePullBackOff](https://github.com/AlertMend/AlertMend.io/blob/main/blogs/images/ImagePullBackOff_and_ErrImagePull.png?raw=true)

 In Kubernetes, container images are pulled from repositories when you deploy a pod.
 Occasionally, errors such as **ImagePullBackOff** and **ErrImagePull** may occur, preventing the pods from starting.
-These issues are typically related to problems with fetching the container image.
+These issues are typically related to problems with fetching the container image, and can disrupt application deployment.

-Let’s explore the causes of these errors and how to troubleshoot and fix them.
+In this guide, we’ll explore the causes of these errors and how to troubleshoot and fix them.

 ---